4 min read

 • Meditation and Pranayama: Ujjayi breath can be used during meditation and pranayama (breath control) practices.
 The deep, audible breath helps anchor the mind to the present moment, enhancing mindfulness and concentration during meditation and fostering a sense of inner awareness.

-How to Practice ujjayi breath
+How to Practice Ujjayi Breath

 • Stay seated comfortably.